gustavochanchien/themeany-true-darkmode/README.md

 * **Privacy First:** Runs 100% locally.
 No remote code, no analytics.

 ## Installation
-1. Go to the Chrome Extension Store: [LINK HERE] (awaiting approval)
+1. Go to the Chrome Extension Store: [ThemeAny!](https://chromewebstore.google.com/detail/kjihonkoamigalhkfmndehdkfnldjpfi?utm_source=item-share-cb)
 2. Add it to chrome!